ryanmrestivo/metasploit-resource-files/README.md

 ### Framework Dictionary files
 Initially all resource scripts that this project contains are written to allow is users to input dictionary file absolute path before the scan take place (own dictionary), but mosquito ships with its own set of dictionary files to assist in brute force tasks, and it does not allow is users to input another dictionary file when running mosquito framework.

-nevertheless, mosquito users can still improve the existing dictionary(s) by edit them before executing the framework. <br/>
+Mosquito users can still improve the existing dictionary(s) by edit them before executing the framework. <br/>
-All dictionary files can be found in project working directory under: 'resource_files/bin/worldlists'.
+All dictionary files can be found in project working directory under: 'meatsploit-resource-files/bin/worldlists'.

 ! metasploit-resource-files-image